 - The need for public diplomacy exchanges and policy-making professionals to function in the transnational and post-September 11 realities of the 21st century.

-We accept submissions of book review articles (covering more than one book of an author, genre, or discipline) and short book review synopses for publication in future GSLR.
-Submissions are received once a year, announced via a "Call for Reviewers" with a list of suggested books to review.
-Reviews submitted outside of these deadlines will be considered for online publication, but may be held until the next issue.
+Each issue of GSLR has a different theme which is announced via a "Call for Submissions" and includes a list of suggested books to review.
+We accept submissions of feature essays (covering more than one book of an author, genre, or discipline) and short book reviews for publication.
+Reviews submitted outside of the stated deadlines may be considered for publication and may be held until the next issue.

 Guidelines for Submission of Book Reviews

-- Book review articles will compare and review 3-5 books in a short essay format of 1,000–1,200 words, but no more than 1,500 words.
-The article should address the relevance of the books to the field of international education and should draw upon the reviewer's expertise in the topic.
-These articles should be conceived as "thought pieces," challenging or analyzing theories and practices.
+- Feature essays compare and review 3-5 books in a short essay format of 1,000-1,500 words.
+Feature essays should address the relevance of the books to the field of international education and should draw upon the reviewer’s expertise in the topic.
+We encourage essays conceived as thought pieces that offer new insights, challenging or analyzing existing theories and practices in the field.

-We have identified nine categories that will serve to organize the focus of the review work.
-These are listed below.
-We will issue occasional "Call for Reviewers" for selected books that fit with these descriptions.
+We have identified nine categories that may serve to organize the focus of GSLR reviews, listed below.

 - Academic text books and disciplinary themes